bdeckard92/dupUT/01-Class-Content/15-Project-2/04-Supplemental/GitHubHerokuConnect.md

 # How to connect a GitHub Repository to Heroku for Automatic Deployments

-This short guide will take you through the steps of creating a repository, and then connecting your new repository to a Heroku application.
-This will allow for continuous deployment everytime you push the `master` branch of your GitHub repository!
+This short guide will take you through the steps of creating a GitHub repository and connecting it to a Heroku application.
+This will allow for automatic deployment every time you push to the `master` branch of your GitHub repository.

-**Note**: Please ensure your app functions properly locally with no errors.
-Fix any errors that are occurring or you can expect your application to not deploy.
+**Note**: Please ensure your application functions properly locally with no errors before you push to the `master` branch.
+Your application will not deploy if it has errors, so fix these locally before you continue.

-## Create your GitHub Repository
+## Create a GitHub Repository

 First, we need to create a new GitHub repository.

 1. Navigate to [GitHub](https://www.github.com) and sign into your account.

-2. On the left-side navbar, click the `New` button next to `Repositories`
+2. On the left-side navbar, click the `New` button next to `Repositories`.

 ![New Repository](./images/newRepository.png)